FanaticPythoner/kuzualchemy/README.md

 ## Conclusion

 KuzuAlchemy is an Object-Relational Mapping library for the Kuzu graph database.
 It provides a SQLAlchemy-like interface for working with graph data.

+## Claims

+Kuzualchemy™ is a trademark claimed by FanaticPythoner.